 Your elder abuse attorney can help you file a personal injury lawsuit against the facility.
 After visiting with the family and the resident, they can build a strong case by fully explaining how the resident was neglected.
 They may also take testimony from other residents.
 Once the data is amassed, a formal civil lawsuit is filed.

-The Morris Law Firm – Helping to Keep the Elderly Safe
+Morris Law Accident Injury Lawyers - Helping to Keep the Elderly Safe

 At Morris Law Accident Injury Lawyers in Myrtle Beach and Murrells Inlet, we work hard to keep the elderly in our community safe.
 If you suspect a loved one is being neglected or you are experiencing it personally, contact us at (843) 232-0944 for a free case review.
 You can also contact us online if that is easier for you.